fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 # Notes on Implement Synchronization for Concurrency
 The previous codes work for non-concurrent usage because when accessing & writing to the hash map or queue, there are needs for lock and synchronization.
 Also keep in mind, that adding synchronization will impact the performance.

 We can use a `mutex` for synchronization.
-In Go, there are two types of mutex, a `Mutex` and  a `RWMutex`.
+In Go, there are two types of mutex, a `Mutex` and  an `RWMutex`.
 The `Mutex` is general purpose for locking only one goroutine that has access to a resource.
 The `RWMutex` has two locking mechanisms.
 The first is a `RLock` that can behold by multiple gorutines and is used for reading.
 The Second is a `Lock` that can only behold by one goroutine and is used for writing.

 I use two mutexes for `LRUCacher`, `hashMutex` for access & mutating `hash`, and `countMutex` when mutating the `count`.
 Also, to help to detects race condition, I use `-race` flag when running the go test
 ```